To Re-meme or not to Re-meme?

 My undergrad thesis paper was interestingly one of the most unconventional projects that I've worked on.

-The idea for this project began in a Google-sponsored class about artistic approaches to speculative design and futures thinking.
-I left this course with thought-provoking art projects about digital belonging, deep questions, and most importantly, an large collection of half-analyzed research data on how memes can affect one's sense of social belonging.
+I finished this course with thought-provoking art projects about digital belonging, a unique and highly successful art installation, and a large collection of research data on how memes can affect one's sense of social belonging.

 How might sharing memes in close social circles cause unintentionally harmful memetic chain reactions?